vicentinileonardo/query-recommendation-system/src/notes.md

 ## content based
 + discrete values encoded (values is rating), continuous values as they are (values are the actual values, like the years or rating): similarities too high
 + discrete values encoded, continuous values encoded: similarities too lows, since the vectors are very long and so different: similarites are very low
-+ dynamic profiles, best results
++ dynamic profiles, best results. dynamic feature selection
 + still, the perfomances were not as good as the ones of the collaborative filtering,
 + the initial idea was to use it as a part of a hybrid system, but the results were not good enough to be used in a hybrid system